Home » What Kind of Cactus Can Tortoises Eat?

 Cacti are found in arid conditions, so they need to retain moisture.
 Consequently, cut open a cactus, and a slick goo will meet you.
 This is what helps the cactus grow without water for prolonged periods.

-Forget what you may have seen in old western movies on TV.
+Forget what you may have seen in old Western movies on TV.
 You can’t just cut open a cactus and drink the contents like fresh water.
-However, a tortoise will find the moisture within a cactus wholly refreshing and hydrating.
+However, a tortoise will find the moisture within a cactus refreshing and hydrating.

 This can be important as some tortoises can be fussy about drinking water.
 By feeding cactus pads periodically, you can keep the risk of dehydration at bay.